pkmlp/mongodbPlayground/ShardingReplicationDocker/readme.md

 Step 2.
 Create a Database and a Collection with only one Dokument:

       > use myDatabase
-      > db.myCollection.insert({firstename:"Peter", lastname:"Kessler"})
+      > db.myCollection.insert({"AnzDok":"0", "Timestamp":"gerade eben", "Remark":"manuell eingefügt"})
       > db.myCollection.find()

 Step 3.
-Check on which shard the Database was created (use the primary of each replica set)
+Check on which shard the document was inserted (use the primary of each replica set)

       > mongo --host 192.168.0.111 --port 27108 (assuming shard01a is primary)
       > show dbs